lost in the middle

-We brought the story to life at NY Comic Con, where attendees could literally step inside the story with a classroom ripped straight from the pages of our graphic novel.
+Comic Con attendees could step inside the story, with a classroom ripped straight from the pages of our graphic novel.

 Animated trailer for “Lost in the Middle.”

-We then turned the manuscript over to illustrator Genie Espinosa and her team to help bring the project to life visually.
+We then handed the manuscript over to Spanish Illustrator, Genie Espinosa, who helped bring the project to life.

-Together, we got to the extremely satisfying and very cathartic printing stage.
+Together, we got from the manuscript below to the extremely satisfying and cathartic printing stage.

 Next